robert/robert.github.com/_posts/2016-09-03-ten-somewhat-advanced-magic-the-gathering-plays.md

 ---

-*If you enjoyed this post, then I guarantee you will also enjoy "[Another 10  somewhat advanced Magic: The Gathering plays](https://robertheaton.com/2017/12/09/another-ten-somewhat-advanced-magic-the-gathering-plays/)".*
+*If you enjoyed this post, then I guarantee you will also enjoy "[Another 10  somewhat advanced Magic: The Gathering plays](https://robertheaton.com/2017/12/09/another-ten-somewhat-advanced-magic-the-gathering-plays/)".
+And if you have any advanced plays of your own that I've missed, [let me know!](https://twitter.com/robjheaton)*